imooon/Harmony-Hub-App/README.md

 - No authentications are needed to access the website.

-- Once on the website ...
+- Once on the website users will be brought to the main page ...

 # Credits